Exercise Science Coordinator

-The Therapeutic Exercise and Rehabilitation track is a subplan or emphasis of the exercise Science concentration within the Kinesiology major.
-Throughout the semester, there will be advising sessions for continuing students changing their concentration to Therapeutic Exercise and Rehabilitation, along with transfer students who are new to the concentration.
+The Clinical Exercise and Rehabilitation track is a subplan or emphasis of the Exercise Science concentration within the Kinesiology major.
+Throughout the semester, there will be advising sessions for continuing students interested in adding a concentration or changing their concentration to Clinical Exercise and Rehabilitation or Health Fitness/Strength Conditioning; along with transfer students who are new to the major.

 Note: Additional units may be required to meet the Sacramento State foreign language requirement.